China

 All beef must be derived from cattle that were either (a) born, raised, and slaughtered in the United States, (b) imported from Canada or Mexico and then raised and slaughtered in the United States, or (c) imported from Canada or Mexico for direct slaughter in the United States.

-A list of establishments that participated in the USDA, AMS Export Verification Program for Bovine for the People’s Republic of China. an AMS Beef Traceability Program can be obtained from the AMS web site.
+A list of establishments in the USDA, AMS Export Verification (EV) Program for Bovine for the People’s Republic of China can be obtained from the AMS web site.

 Each establishment that participates in the AMS EV Program for beef to China is required to maintain a unique product identification system, which can be accessed by authorized FSIS inspection personnel on SharePoint.